csbl-inovausp/snakemake_lab_training/snakamake_tutorial.md

             "samtools mpileup -g -f {input.fa} {input.bam} | "
             "bcftools call -mv - > {output}"

+Here, we use only the simple case of expand.
+We first let Snakemake know which samples we want to consider.Remember that Snakemake works backwards from requested output, and not from available input.
+Thus, it does not automatically infer all possible output from, for example, the fastq files in the data folder.
+Also remember that Snakefiles are in principle Python code enhanced by some declarative statements to define workflows.
+Hence, we can define the list of samples ad-hoc in plain Python at the top of the Snakefile:

+`SAMPLES = ["A", "B"]`

 ### Step 6: Using custom scripts